7ombie/7ombie/README.md

 + Use memory mapped IO with dynamic offsets to communicate with helper chips using interrupts.

 This is obviously just for fun, but there is nothing toyish about the technology.
-Chrome (with a few flags enabled) already offers a very powerful platform, and the WebAssembly Binary Toolkit includes everything else you need to get started.
+Chrome (with a few flags enabled) already offers a very powerful platform, and the WebAssembly Binary Toolkit includes everything else I need to get started.
 It's really just a novel paradigm for web development, based on old school microcomputing.

-Ideally, I would like a better assembler than the text format, with nicer syntax, better error messages, macros *et cetera*, and all implemented in static, vanilla JavaScript, so any frontend developer can easily make changes to the language.
-It would also be nice to curate a growing collection of helper chips, each with its own little datasheet (adapted to the needs of virtual ICs).
+Ideally, I would like a better assembler than the text format, with nicer syntax, better error messages, and macros *et cetera*.
+It would also be nice to curate a collection of helper chips, each with its own little 'datasheet'.

 I have made a start on the assembler, and have a few chips to throw in the collection, but it is early days on both projects.
-I am still learning WebAssembly, so this tech will be toyish, but it still beats using the text format, and if anyone is crazy enough to join me, we can improve things together over time.
+I am still learning WebAssembly, so this tech *will* be toyish, but it still beats using the text format, and if anyone is crazy enough to join me, we can improve things together over time.